 The Faculty of Arts is an essential part of Hong Kong Baptist University, an institution that is firmly committed to being ”a leading liberal arts university in Asia for the world delivering academic excellence in a caring, creative and global culture.”

-Established in 1961, the Faculty of Arts currently consists of five departments (Chinese Language and Literature; English Language and Literature; Humanities and Creative Writing; Music; and Religion and Philosophy), a Language Centre, four centres (for Applied Ethics; Chinese Cultural Heritage; Sino-Christian Studies; and Translation), and two institutes (the Jao Tsung-I Academy of Sinology and the Mr Simon Suen and Mrs Mary Suen Sino-Humanitas Institute).
+Established in 1961, the Faculty of Arts features six departments (Chinese Language and Literature; English Language and Literature; Humanities and Creative Writing; Music; Religion and Philosophy; and Translation, Interpreting and Intercultural Studies), a Language Centre serving the entire university, four centres (for Applied Ethics; Chinese Cultural Heritage; Sino-Christian Studies; and Translation), and two institutes (the Jao Tsung-I Academy of Sinology and the Mr Simon Suen and Mrs Mary Suen Sino-Humanitas Institute).

 The Faculty of Arts pursues its endeavors in an environment that clearly reflects the University’s liberal arts mission.
-Our facilities include a three studio Electroacoustic Music Centre (EMC), a two-studio Laboratory for Immersive Arts and Technology (LIATe) of the highest international standard in 3D immersive audio and video, an Interpreting Laboratory offering support for training in consecutive and simultaneous modes of translation, and a Language Learning Oasis providing independent language learning resources.
-Our colleagues have been centrally involved in drawing up plans for the redevelopment, in the near future, of the Ho Sin Hang Campus, home to the Faculty of Arts.
-As a result of this project, our Faculty of Arts community can look forward to new purpose-built facilities and a fine variety of properly liberal arts-style spaces for creative practice, curricular and co-curricular learning, and community/global engagement.
+Facilities include a three studio Electroacoustic Music Centre (EMC), a two-studio Laboratory for Immersive Arts and Technology (LIATe) of the highest international standard in 3D immersive audio and video, an Interpreting Laboratory offering support for training in consecutive and simultaneous modes of translation, a Phonology Laboratory and a Language Learning Oasis providing independent language learning resources.

 There is much more to share with you.
 I sincerely hope that this brief message will have sparked an interest in further exploring our website.
 Please feel free to get in touch should you have any questions or any thoughts you might like to convey to us, for example, about possible collaboration.